orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 ### zRevRange
 -----
-_**Description**_: Returns the elements of the sorted set stored at the specified key in the range [start, end] in reverse order. start and stop are interpreted as zero-based indices:
+_**Description**_: Returns the elements of the sorted set stored at the specified key in the range [start, end] in reverse order. start and stop are interpretated as zero-based indices:
-`0` the first element, `1` the second ...
+0 the first element, 1 the second ...
-`-1` the last element, `-2` the penultimate ...
+-1 the last element, -2 the penultimate ...

 ##### *Parameters*
 *key*
 *start*: long
 *end*: long
 *withscores*: bool = false

 ##### *Return value*
 *Array* containing the values in specified range.

 ##### *Example*
 ~~~